 At Freeman Injury Law, our dedicated bicycle accident attorneys know that these incidents leave victims shaken, at best.
 At worst, they can be disabling and life-altering – or even life-ending.
-Our experienced injury attorneys are dedicated to fighting for the rights of the injured and offer private consultations at our offices throughout South Florida, including Fort Lauderdale, West Palm Beach, Port St. Lucie, Miami, Margate and Orlando.
+Our experienced West Palm Beach bicycle injury lawyers are dedicated to fighting for the rights of the injured and offer private consultations at our offices.

 Obtaining fair compensation for your bike accident injuries requires a thorough understanding of:

 - Common Bicycle Injuries

 Unfortunately, Florida has the dubious distinction of being one of the most dangerous places for two-wheeled travelers.Florida Bicycle Accident Danger

 According to the National Highway Traffic Safety Administration (NHTSA), nearly 750 bicyclists are killed annually in the U.S., comprising 2 percent of all fatal traffic accidents.
 Nearly 70 percent of those fatal bike crashes occurred in urban areas.